We Don’t Need Commemorative Statues

 An evolving society is the product of revision.
 The history books, when contrasted with the world in its current state, are a testament to the gravity of adaptability.
 Outdated values ultimately face extinction and the documentation of their decline becomes a lesson to mankind.

 The United States confederacy was formed with the purpose of defending the right to own slaves.
 Though the confederate soldiers who participated in the ensuing civil war are essential to the telling of American history, they are by no means martyrs of justice.
 Contrarily, they represent everything deplorable about the country’s past.
 Still, the removal of confederate statues is a controversial subject for the same reason that fuels most disagreements in the world: different definitions of freedom.
-Be it Republicans and Democrats, Protestants and Catholics or Israelis and Palestinians, people form alliances and make enemies based on ideas of freedom.
+Be it Republicans and Democrats, Protestants and Catholics or Israelis and Palestinians, people form alliances and make enemies based on their ideas of freedom.
 The confederacy has a cultural significance to a large number of Southern locals because it was such a decisive part of their history.
-Whereas the link between preserving history and honoring those who died to protect slavery is tenuous, they genuinely stand by it.
+Whereas the link between preserving history and honoring those who died to protect slavery is tenuous, they sincerely stand by it.

 Symbols are dangerous because their connotation changes with context.
 The implication of a Crucifix differs depending on which side is facing up.
 The Swastika, with minor alterations, denotes a diverse set of values incongruent with one another.
 The gravity of the Hammer and Sickle isn’t the same the world over because priorities vary across cultures.
 Cubans who recognized the urgency to build more hospitals will remember Fidel Castro fondly whereas those prosecuted for homosexuality will not.
 In view of this, it seems like a bad idea to set in stone any symbolism of integrity.
 The universal standard for ethics is ephemeral because it is constantly updated as more people join the conversation.